Scientific Writing Accountability Group (SWAG) Program

 The SWAG program is designed as a peer accountability/support program to increase writing productivity among UMB junior faculty who often find it difficult to find time to write.
 This program does not provide instruction in scientific writing, although some helpful written materials are included.
 Rather, this program is based on the premise that small groups of faculty who want to increase their writing productivity can achieve this by a program of regularly scheduled, structured meetings with their peers.

-Each SWAG session consists of 10 one-hour weekly meetings.
+Each SWAG "semester" consists of 10 one-hour weekly meetings.
 Participants must commit to participate in a minimum of 7 of the 10 sessions.
 Each session is one hour in length, with the first 15 minutes consisting of participants’ identification of goals; one half hour of writing; 15 minute wrap up, including goals for coming week.
 In addition to attendance at weekly sessions, SWAG participants keep track of their daily writing, and are encouraged to interact with the group on a regular basis.
 In summary, SWAG is not a program of formal instruction regarding writing a research paper, but is a peer accountability group designed to increase productivity via weekly structured meetings, in addition to regularly scheduled writing blocks.

 The SWAG program is being used at multiple major medical schools.
 The data which have been reported on the results of this program are very favorable, reflecting marked increases in the quantity and quality of writing by junior faculty participants.
-A few years ago, we developed our first SWAG at SOM, and this group has also documented significant increases in the number of publications submitted.
+Thus, RCD initiated its first group in 2014 and continue to form new groups.

-During the first session, Stacie Mendoza, Program Director, will provide an orientation to the SWAG program, and will provide program material.
+Stacie Mendoza, Program Director, provides each new member with an orientation to the SWAG program and program materials.

 For more information, or to participate in a SWAG, please contact: